Lyinggod/lgs-item-viewer/README.md

 ## Compatible systems

-Some fields require special coding to be seen correctly because they are stored in array or similar issues.
+Some fields require special coding to be seen correctly because of how they are stored.
+If a desired field does not appear in the Fields macro, this may be the case.
 It may also be desired to add special text into the description.
 In the following example, additional code was added to display attributes in the description as a table:

 <img src="https://github.com/Lyinggod/lgs-item-viewer/blob/main/images/custom-desc-example.jpg" width=400>